vidovalianto/Matching-Game/README.md

 Feature :
- - Easily set up the number of grid.
+ - Easily set up the number of the grid.
- - Easily set up the number of character in the deck that you need find.
+ - Easily set up the number of characters in the deck that you need to find.
- - Tapping Shuffle button will restart the game and shuffle the deck.
+ - Tapping the Shuffle button will restart the game and shuffle the deck.

 ## Changing Grid
-Changing grid on the fly while playing the game.
-Using the latest Combine, CollectionView and Diffable Data source this game able to change grid while playing the game.
+Changing the grid on the fly while playing the game.
+Using the latest Combine, CollectionView, and Diffable Data source this game able to change the grid while playing the game.

-Just tap the setting button, input the number of grid and Voila!
+Just tap the setting button, input the number of the grid, and Voila!

 ![alt text](https://github.com/vidovalianto/-Matching-Game/raw/master/Screenshot%20and%20Gif/ezgif.com-video-to-gif-3.gif)

 ## Changing Number of Match
-Using the latest Combine, CollectionView and Diffable Data source this game able to change the number of card in the deck reactively.
+Using the latest Combine, CollectionView, and Diffable Data source this game able to change the number of the card in the deck reactively.

 Changing both grid and match with ease.